 The first game I felt like I had complete freedom in.
 It amazed me that I could pretty much go anywhere provided I had the tools to do so.
 The moment where you went to a dark world and turned into a pink rabbit blew my mind.
-The first Zelda I had ever played with great music and outstanding art, it is still something i'd be happy playing even today. (*)
+The first Zelda I had ever played, with great music and outstanding art. (*)

-The first Really atmospheric game I ever played, the opening sequences were like something from a movie and the sound and music once you land on the planet give off a real sense of isolation and dread. (*)
+The first Really atmospheric game I ever played, the opening sequences were like something from a movie, the sound and music once you land on the planet give off a real sense of isolation and dread. (*)

-I do the Corneria level music in my head all the time.
+I think about the Corneria level music in my head all the time.

 There's never been an on rails shooter with as much personality as this does.

 I think I spent like 12 bazillion years playing this.
-It took me forever to realize I had to grind, I had never played an RPG before and couldn't quite get the hang of levelling and whatnot.
-Id love to have the patience to play through this game again.
+It took me forever to realize I had to grind, I had never played an RPG before and couldn't quite get the hang of leveling and whatnot.
+I'd love to have the patience to play through this game again.

 I owned this on the SNES and loved it with a passion.
 The popular kids wanted to be my friend at school when it was released as they were all too old/cool to be buying games at that point. (idiots) All of them wanted to play my copy of MK2.
 I think I lent it out to like 15 people...
 One of those motherfuckers stole it!